Hearts Get 'Younger,' Even At Middle Age, With Exercise

 "That's what happens to the heart and blood vessels," he says.
 And down the road, that sort of stiffness can get worse, he notes, leading to the breathlessness and other symptoms of heart failure, an inability of the heart to effectively pump blood to the lungs or throughout the body.

-Fortunately for those in mid-life, Levine is finding that even if you haven't been an avid exerciser, getting in shape now may head off that decline and help restore your aging heart.
+Fortunately for those in midlife, Levine is finding that even if you haven't been an avid exerciser, getting in shape now may head off that decline and help restore your aging heart.
 He and his colleagues published their recent findings in the American Heart Association's journal, Circulation.

 The research team recruited individuals between the ages of 45 and 64 who were mostly sedentary but otherwise healthy.